andrewgbliss/forever_stack/README.md

 - Go Backend
 - Ruby Backend
 - Python Backend
+- Colfusion

 ```docker compose

 ```

 These will all tack to each other, they are all listening on different ports.
 You can make them public or internal in the docker compose: here is an example:

 ```docker compose